-One's 500 kV transmission line at the east end of the Transmission Line Study Area.
-The proposed transmission route is to travel from the switchyard east along Elginfield and Nairn Roads within municipal rights-of-way to an existing Hydro One 500 kV transmission line.
-As the proposed route is using existing rights-of-way, limited environmental studies were undertaken for this section; however general natural heritage information in the vicinity of the transmission line route is provided in the Natural Heritage Assessment reports.
+The Project also comprises a proposed transmission route which is located to the north of the Wind Energy Centre Study Area and crosses into the Municipality of North Middlesex.
+The proposed transmission route is to travel north from the Project substation using the existing right-of-way along Kerwood Road to a switchyard located just south of Elginfield Road.
+From there the transmission route is proposed to run east along Elginfield and Nairn Roads within municipal rights-of-way to a second, Parkhill, substation then to a Hydro one-owned switchyard on to an existing Hydro One 500 kV transmission line.
+General natural heritage information in the vicinity of the transmission line route is provided in the Natural Heritage Assessment reports, which are submitted as part of the complete REA application package.

-The location of the Wind Energy Centre Study Area was defined early in the planning process for the proposed wind energy facility, based on the availability of wind resources, approximate area required for the proposed Project, and availability of existing infrastructure for connection to the electrical grid.
+The location of the Wind Energy Centre Study Area was defined early in the planning process for the proposed wind energy facility, based on the wind resource, approximate area required for the proposed Project, and availability of existing infrastructure for connection to the electrical grid.
 The Project Study Area was used to facilitate information collection and Records Review.